 Following are links to discussion questions and supplemental material for a pro book club discussion of this book.

 Unfortunately, there is no official reading guide for Daring Greatly.
-However, London-based The School of Life offers a very comprehensive reading guide.
+However, Marshall University offers a very comprehensive reading guide.
 I also recommend using my Discussion Questions Resources as a starting point for crafting your own questions for the book.

-- Brené Brown’s official website, which includes videos, beautiful printables of her Daring Greatly Manifesto, and lists of her favorite books in categories such as Creativity and Wholehearted Reading.
+- Brené Brown’s official website, which includes videos, beautiful printables of her Daring Greatly Manifesto, and lists of books she’s reading.

 - Brown’s TED Speaker page, which includes a link to her 2010 TEDx Houston talk “The Power of Vulnerability”, one of the top five most-viewed TED talks in the world.

 - Video excerpts from Oprah and Brené Brown on Super Soul Sunday 3/17/13

 - Jonathan Fields’ interview with Brown for The Good Life Project.
 You can watch the video or listen to the podcast.

 - Brené Brown’s talk at the 99U Conference: “Why Your Critics Aren’t the Ones Who Count”

 - “Why Doing Awesome Work Means Making Yourself Vulnerable” — Fast Company, 9/17/12

 - “How Vulnerability Can Make Our Lives Better” — Forbes, 4/21/13